Infiniti (album)

 Infiniti is the debut album of the singer-songwriter/multi-instrumentalist Salman Ahmad.
 The album was released on July 1, 2005 under the record label EMI.
 Singles from the album include "Ghoom Taana" and "Al-Vida".
 The single "Ghoom Taana" also featured in Junoon's seventh studio album Dewaar.
-Although, the album was released as a solo album of Salman Ahmad but it was slated to be Junoon's eighth studio album.
+Althoug, the album was released as a solo album of Salman, it was slated to be Junoon's eighth studio album.

 The single "Ghoom Taana" featured Shubha Mudgal on vocals, but originally the song was sung by Ali Noor, from Noori and former Junoon vocalist, Ali Azmat.

 Track listing

-All music written & composed by Salman Ahmad and Sabir Zafar, those which are not are mentioned below.
+All music written & composed by Salman and Sabir Zafar, those which are not are mentioned below.